patchamama/prototype-fast-dev-nodeJS-API/README.md

 The file [requests/CRUD_prototypes.rest](requests/CRUD_prototypes.rest) can be used as a basis for performing CRUD operations on the modified model based on the controller operations (which must also be modified).

+_About the use of .rest files and REST Clients, the follow [section](https://github.com/patchamama/prototype-fast-dev-nodeJS-API#adding-users) can help._

 # Testing

 In the [tests](tests) folder there are several `tests` that can be run automatically with the following command: